South Kaibab Trail vs Bright Angel Trail

 If your goal is to hike a full Rim to Rim (from one rim to the other), you have the most to consider.

-Here’s the 3 steps you should take to determine your choice of corridor trails:
+Hereโs the 3 steps you should take to determine your choice of inner corridor trails on a Rim to Rim hike:

-1. Choose your direction – North Rim to South Rim, or South Rim to North Rim.
+- Choose your direction – North Rim to South Rim, or South Rim to North Rim.ย ย

-2. If you choose North Rim to South Rim, the corridor trails you should use are the North Kaibab Trail and the Bright Angel Trail.
-You should not attempt to ascend the South Rim via the South Kaibab Trail since there is no water on this trail!
+- If you choose North Rim to South Rim, the corridor trails you should use are the North Kaibab Trail and the Bright Angel Trail.ย You should not attempt to ascend the South Rim via the South Kaibab Trail since there is no water on this trail and full exposure!

-3. If you choose South Rim to North Rim, you will have to choose the South Kaibab Trail or the Bright Angel Trail to descend, and ascend the North Kaibab Trail on the North Rim.
-Refer back to the pros and cons of the South Kaibab Trail vs Bright Angel Trail above when deciding which South Rim corridor trail to descend.
+- If you choose South Rim to North Rim, you will have to choose the South Kaibab Trail or the Bright Angel Trail to descend, and ascend the North Kaibab Trail on the North Rim.ย Refer back to the pros and cons of the South Kaibab Trail vs Bright Angel Trail above when deciding which South Rim corridor trail to descend.ย My highly recommended choice is to descend the South Kaibab Trail if you are completing a South to North Rim to Rim hike.ย

-I highly recommend AGAINST hiking up the South Kaibab Trail, because there is NO WATER.
-This is a risk not worth taking, especially when there are great alternatives.
+I highly recommend AGAINST hiking up the South Kaibab Trail in the warmer months (basically May – October), because there is full exposure and NO WATER.ย This is a risk not worth taking, especially when there are great alternatives.ย Caveats to this including hiking in off / non peak season (fall, winter, and spring), or hiking at night.

 Which has the better views, the South Kaibab Trail or Bright Angel Trail?

-Both trails are stellar, so it’s hard to say definitively.
-But South Kaibab contains arguably better views.
+Both trails are stellar, so it’s hard to say definitively.ย But South Kaibab contains arguably better views.ย Especially if you are catching a sunrise.

 Which trail(s) combo would I personally recommend for a Rim to River hike?